E-Waste Recycling Event

-The university has partnered with Midwest Recycling Center for the e-waste collection event.
+The university has partnered with Adonis Recycling for the e-waste collection event.

 “We're very excited that we can provide this recycling opportunity for Webster University and residents of the surrounding communities,” said Julian Schuster, Webster University's provost and senior vice president.
 This bi-annual event will add to our growing sustainability efforts by addressing a significant waste stream.

 Electronic waste is one of the fastest growing waste streams today and it is growing at three times the rate of municipal waste globally.
 The EPA estimates 20-50 million tons of electronic waste are disposed worldwide every year.
 E-waste represents 2 percent of the U.S.'s trash in landfills, but it equals 70 percent of overall toxic waste.
 Only 12.5 percent of e-waste is currently recycled.
 Recycling 1 million laptops saves the energy equivalent to the electricity used by 3,657 U.S. homes in a year.

-Accepted items include, but are not limited to: computers, cell phones, printers, scanners, TV's (one per vehicle), gaming consoles, VCRs, DVD players, CDs/DVDs, battery operated devices, appliances with cords, such as microwaves, blenders, stoves, refrigerators, lab equipment, power tools, medical equipment, lead-acid and rechargeable batteries.
+Accepted items include, but are not limited to: computers, cell phones, printers, scanners, TV's, gaming consoles, VCRs, DVD players, CDs/DVDs, battery operated devices, appliances with cords, such as microwaves, blenders, stoves, refrigerators, lab equipment, power tools, medical equipment, lead-acid and rechargeable batteries.
 You may also drop-off ferrous and non-ferrous scrap metal, light bulbs, ballast, and other metal items for evaluation.

 Collection bins for small items such as cell phones, CDs/DVDs, batteries, and small